icebob/moleculer-java-site/src/moleculer-web.md

 ### Mapping policy

-Routes have a `mappingPolicy` property to handle Routes without Aliases.
+`Routes` have a "mappingPolicy" property to handle `Routes` without Aliases.

 **Available options**

-- RESTRICT - enable to request only the Routes with Aliases (default)
+- RESTRICT - enable to request only the `Routes` with Aliases (default)
-- ALL - enable to request all Routes with or without Aliases
+- ALL - enable to request all `Routes` with or without Aliases

 ```java
 Route route = gateway.addRoute(new Route(MappingPolicy.RESTRICT));
 route.addAlias("POST", "add", "math.add");
 ```

-In this case, you can't call Action at URLs "/math.add" or "/math/add", just at "/add" via "POST" method.
+In this case, you can't call `Action` at URLs "/math.add" or "/math/add", just at "/add" via "POST" method.

 ## Whitelist

-If you don't want to publish all Actions, you can filter them with whitelist option.
+If you don't want to publish all `Actions`, you can filter them with whitelist option.
-Use match strings or regexp in list. _To enable all actions, use `"**"` item._
+Use match strings or regexp in list. _To enable all actions, use "**"._

 ```java
 ServiceBroker broker = new ServiceBroker();